-Ehsan Zargar Executive Vice President, General Counsel and Corporate Secretary Randal D. Lewis Former Executive Vice President and Chief Operating Officer Rebeckah Long Former Senior Vice President and Chief Human Resources Officer
+Ehsan Zargar Executive Vice President, General Counsel and Corporate Secretary

+Randal D. Lewis Former Executive Vice President and Chief Operating Officer Rebeckah Long Former Senior Vice President and Chief Human Resources Officer

-In the past twenty four months, we have taken a number of measures to maintain and expand our revenues and reduce our costs.
-In connection with those cost reduction efforts, Mr. Lewis and Ms. Long were terminated without "Cause" as our Executive Vice President and Chief Operating Officer and our Senior Vice President and Chief Human Resources Officer, respectively, as further described under "Executive Compensation Tables-Termination and Change in Control Provisions" below, and each ceased to be an employee on December 31, 2022.
+In the last few years, we have taken a number of measures to maintain and expand our revenues and reduce our costs.
+In connection with those cost reduction efforts, Mr. Lewis and Ms. Long were terminated without "Cause" (as defined in the applicable agreements) as our Executive Vice President and Chief Operating Officer and our Senior Vice President and Chief Human Resources Officer, respectively, as further described under "Executive Compensation Tables-Termination and Change in Control Provisions" below, and each ceased to be an employee on December 31, 2022.